 Creating jewelry since 1984, Lesley is the daughter of two professional artists.
 An artistically rich environment that molded her vision and ethic.
 Lesley's jewelry reflects a dedication to excellence in craft and attention to narrative.
 Each piece is unique with the intent to evoke conversation and represent the wearers personal expression.
 Lesley is currently exploring deep sculptural constructions with a botanical narrative.

 Lesley lives and works in the high desert mountains of northern Arizona.

 The planet and animals are a deep concern to me.
 Every effort is made to use recycled and ethically mined metals and gems.
-I volunteer politically and donate a portion of my income through the year to the Tennessee Elephant Sanctuary that provides a forever home to retired captive elephants.
+I volunteer politically and donate a portion of my income throughout the year to the Tennessee Elephant Sanctuary that provides a forever home to retired captive elephants.
 I believe strongly in giving back and am happy to share my experience freely with other jewelers.
-I am dedicated to educating others in the importance of art in our lives.
+I am dedicated to educating others on the importance of art in our lives.

 A society without art is a society without a soul.